fundacionctic/edc-mvd-deploy-kit/README.md

 # Eclipse EDC Minimum Viable Dataspace

-A complete deployment system for Eclipse EDC (Eclipse Dataspace Connector) participants with integrated identity management, credential issuance, and policy enforcement.
+A port of the Eclipse Dataspace Components (EDC) Minimum Viable Dataspace (MVD) based on Docker Compose instead of Kubernetes.
+This version has been deeply refactored to facilitate parameterization and expose deployments to the Internet.

 ## Overview

-This repository provides production-ready deployments for:
+This repository provides deployments for:

 - **Provider Participant**: Data provider with Control Plane, Data Plane, and Identity Hub
 - **Issuer Service**: Verifiable credential issuance and attestation management
-- **Complete Dataspace Foundation**: Core components for data sharing with policy enforcement

-### Key Features

-- **Identity & Trust**: DID-based identity with verifiable credentials
-- **Policy Enforcement**: Credential-based access control policies
-- **Secure Communication**: TLS/HTTPS with cryptographic signatures
-- **Production Ready**: Comprehensive security, monitoring, and deployment automation
-- **Developer Friendly**: Local development with debugging support

 ## Quick Start